 In August 2009, the Confederação Brasileira de Cinofilia (CBKC) officially recognized this Bulldog breed as a separate breed and began to maintain the record of the breed.

-Since, then they had became perfect family companion along with American Bulldog.
+Since then they had become perfect family companions along with American Bulldog.

 Quick Overview About Serrano Bulldog

 |Breed Name||Serrano Bulldog|

 |Other Name||Brazilian Mountain Bulldog, Buldogue serrano, Mountaineer Bulldog|